Dkowald/kwld.GitPackage/doc/GitGet.md

 |version| git ref to use|
 |filter| glob filter(s) to use |
 |commit| resolved git commit, set when files are extracted |

+## .gitpackages

+The .gitpackages folder maintains a local cache of cloned repositories.

+Each repository is in a sub-folder made from the origin url.

+IF a local git-repository is use, it is stored un .gitpackages/local/